rrascalon/net-web-api/README.md

 ------------------------------------------
     - Create A JWT Token API Service
     - Validate a JWT Token Service
-    - Revoke a JWT Token Service (Right now using LiteDB, future version will feature provider to different DBs or Cache Services)
+    - Revoke a JWT Token Service (Using LiteDB, future version will feature provider to different DBs or Cache Services)
     - Upload File Service